It is a fact that the younger you are the more flexible you are. It is a myth, however, that you have to lose your flexibility as you get older.

 If those two things seem to conflict with each other then here’s another way of thinking about it.

 Age is important for flexibility but not for determining your chances of becoming more flexible.
 Just like lifting weights makes you stronger at any age, and improving your cardio is always possible, so it is with flexibility.

-You can start stretching and improving your flexibility any time in life!
-You lose it because you don’t use it!
+You can start stretching and improving your flexibility at any time in life!
+You lose it because you don’t use it.

 In fact it might even be safe to say that flexibility is MORE important the older you are.
 So let’s take a look at how to regain flexibility over 50!

 Use the links below to quickly navigate this guide:

 - Reasons We Don’t Stretch: Problems and Solutions

 - Flexibility Over 50 Stretch Workout

 Have you ever noticed how many elderly people shuffle?
 They take such tiny steps that you wonder if they are trying to keep their balance or are perhaps experiencing muscle loss or range of motion in their legs.